weswinder/agent/README.md

       },
     }),
   },
   // Used for fetching context messages.
+Values shown are the defaults.
   contextOptions: {
     // Whether to include tool messages in the context.
-    includeToolCalls: true,
+    includeToolCalls: false,
     // How many recent messages to include.
 These are added after the search
     // messages, and do not count against the search limit.
-    recentMessages: 10,
+    recentMessages: 100,
-    // Whether to search across other threads for relevant messages.
-    // By default, only the current thread is searched.
-    searchOtherThreads: true,
-    // Options for searching messages.
+    // Options for searching messages via text and/or vector search.
     searchOptions: {
-      // The maximum number of messages to fetch.
+      limit: 10, // The maximum number of messages to fetch.
-      limit: 100,
-      // Whether to use text search to find messages.
+      textSearch: false, // Whether to use text search to find messages.
-      textSearch: true,
-      // Whether to use vector search to find messages.
+      vectorSearch: false, // Whether to use vector search to find messages.
-      vectorSearch: true,
       // Note, this is after the limit is applied.
       // E.g. this will quadruple the number of messages fetched.
       // (two before, and one after each message found in the search)
       messageRange: { before: 2, after: 1 },
     },
+    // Whether to search across other threads for relevant messages.
+    // By default, only the current thread is searched.
+    searchOtherThreads: false,
   },
   // Used for storing messages.
   storageOptions: {
-    // Defaults to false, allowing you to pass in arbitrary context that will
+    // When false, allows you to pass in arbitrary context that will
     // be in addition to automatically fetched content.
     // Pass true to have all input messages saved to the thread history.
+    saveAllInputMessages: false,
+    // By default it saves the input message, or the last message if multiple are provided.
-    saveAllInputMessages: true,
+    saveAnyInputMessages: true,
-    // Defaults to true
+    // Save the generated messages to the thread history.
     saveOutputMessages: true,
   },
   // Used for limiting the number of steps when tool calls are involved.
-  maxSteps: 10,
+  maxSteps: 1,
   // Used for limiting the number of retries when a tool call fails.
   maxRetries: 3,
+  // Used for tracking token usage.
+  usageHandler: async (ctx, args) => {
+    const {
+      // Who used the tokens
+      userId, threadId, agentName,
+      // What LLM was used
+      model, provider,
+      // How many tokens were used (extra info is available in providerMetadata) usage, providerMetadata
+    } = args;
+    // ... log, save usage to your database, etc.
+  },
 });
 ```